Compost can be used in your garden, flower beds, as a top dressing to rejuvenate your lawn, and more. It has numerous benefits and uses which include:

 Finished compost can be used as a soil amendment rich in plant nutrients

 When the compost has completed the composting process, a field test is conducted on each windrow of compost.
 If the compost passes this test, samples are sent to an independent lab that analyzes nutrient and heavy metal content of the compost as well as its biological and physical properties.
 A local lab conducts a seed germination test and the UNL Horticulture Department conducts bioassays on the compost to identify if there is any persistent herbicides detected in the compost.
 EarthFuel compost must go through both of these tests prior to public distribution of the material.

 EarthFuel compost may be obtained for no cost at the North 48th Street Transfer Station.
 This site is only for small vehicles and/or trailers that do not exceed 60 square feet of cargo area.
 The material is available on a first come, first served basis.
 Individuals must self-load the compost by hand.

 To purchase larger quantities of EarthFuel compost, visit the Bluff Road Solid Waste Management Facility.
+Compost can be purchased for $20.00 per cubic yard.
 The cargo area must be larger than 60 square feet to be purchased and loaded at this facility.